Create Stunning Abstract Art with DIY Spackle Art

 Did you guys know you can create pretty cool looking art with just a cheap can of spackle and a canvas?
 Yep, it’s true.
 And it’s really fun to do!
+This DIY spackle art project is sure to become one of your faves.
+The beauty of this project is that you can’t really mess it up.
+And hey, it is art which is very subjective, after all.

 We needed a large piece of art for our breakfast nook.
 And while I love vintage art, I do like to mix it up with some more modern pieces in our home.
 And I’m always looking for inexpensive ways to decorate.
 I’m really happy with the way this project turned out and I can’t believe how cheap it was to create this art.